Exponential Convergence to the Maxwell Distribution For Some Class of Boltzmann Equations: Physics Background

 In this paper we study the phenomenon of ``return to equilibrium" for a gas of particles suspended in a thermal medium, in the limit where the range, $D$, of two-body forces between pairs of particles tends to $0$, while $\rho D^2$ is kept constant, with $\rho$ the density of the gas (Boltzmann-Grad limit).
 We assume that the one-particle phase space, $\Gamma^{(1)},$ is given by where $\mathbb{T}^3=\mathbb{R}^3/L\mathbb{Z}^3$, $L\not=0$, is configuration space (a three-dimensional, flat torus of diameter L), and $\mathbb{R}^3$ is velocity space.
 Boltzmann's hypothesis of ``molecular chaos" is the assumption that the $n-$ particle correlation functions describing the initial state of the gas at time $t=0$ are given by an $n-$fold product of a one-particle density, $g_0(v,x)$, on $\Gamma^{(1)}.$ One expects that, in the Boltzmann-Grad limit, molecular chaos propagates from the initial state to the state of the gas at an arbitrary later time, i.e., that the $n-$particle correlation functions at time $t>0$ are given by where $g_{t}$ is the solution of a Boltzmann equation with initial condition given by $g_{t=0}=g_0;$ (see ~\cite{Lanford1975} for important results in this direction).

-In this paper, we assume that every particle in the gas interacts with a memory-less thermal medium of temperature $T>0.$ Assuming first that the gas consists of a single particle, we expect that the time evolution of its state in the van Hove limit, where the strength, $\lambda$, of the interaction of the particle with the medium tends to $0$, but time is scaled by a factor $\lambda^{-2}$, is given by {\it{a linear Boltzmann equation}} of the form where with $\nu_0(v)=\int_{\mathbb{R}^3} r_0(u,v)\ d^3 u$, is a ``loss term", and is a ``gain term".
+In this paper, we assume that every particle in the gas interacts with a memory-less thermal medium of temperature $T>0.$ Physically, this assumption is quite natural.
+It appears to us, however, that the corresponding mathematical problems have not received the attention they deserve.
+Assuming first that the gas consists of a single particle, we expect that the time evolution of its state in the van Hove limit, where the strength, $\lambda$, of the interaction of the particle with the medium tends to $0$, but time is scaled by a factor $\lambda^{-2}$, is given by {\it{a linear Boltzmann equation}} of the form where with $\nu_0(v)=\int_{\mathbb{R}^3} r_0(u,v)\ d^3 u$, is a ``loss term", and is a ``gain term".
 The kernel $r_0(u,v)$ is assumed to obey ``{\it{detailed balance}}", i.e., where $\beta=(k_{B}T)^{-1}$ denotes the inverse temperature, $m$ is the particle mass, and $\frac{m}{2}|v|^2$ is the kinetic energy of a non-relativistic particle of mass $m$ and velocity $v.$